saradotramli/azure-certification-70-535/docs/exam-70-535/compute-infra.md

 ## Design solutions using virtual machines

 * Design VM deployments by leveraging availability sets, fault domains, and update domains in Azure
-* Use web app for containers; design VM Scale Sets
+* Use web app for containers
+* Design VM Scale Sets
 * Design for compute-intensive tasks using Azure Batch
 * Define a migration strategy from cloud services
 * Recommend use of Azure Backup and Azure Site Recovery